JDenn0514/Jacob-Dennen-Website/content/post/2021-04-07-qanon-at-denison/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 This got me wondering, are there certain demographic differences that influence support for QAnon.
-In the graph below we can see that women support QAnon more than men with 21.5% agreeing to only 13.5%, 14.3% of students who identify as non-binary agree with QAnon, and none of the transgender respondents agree with QAnon.^[It is important to note that there were only two respondents who identified as transgender and ten who identified as non-binary]
+In the graph below we can see that women support QAnon more than men with 21.5% agreeing to only 13.5%, 14.3% of students who identify as non-binary agree with QAnon, and none of the transgender respondents agree with QAnon.^[1]:It is important to note that there were only two respondents who identified as transgender and ten who identified as non-binary

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />